smarthomesven/homey-nextdns/README.txt

 - Counts allowed, blocked and total requests
 - Use changes in allowed, blocked and total requests in your Flows

-You can add multiple NextDNS profiles using this app
+You can add multiple NextDNS profiles using this app.